Skip to content

 • Odd / Surreal / Absurdist / Experimental

-Mainstream authors we enjoy include: Robin Sloan, Cory Doctorow, Haruki Murakami, Kurt Vonnegut, Tamsyn Muir, Ray Nayler, Martha Wells, Corey J. White and fiction from McSweeney’s Quarterly ConcernUncanny MagazineThe New YorkerFlash Fiction OnlineGigaNotoSaurusZoetrope: All-StoryClarkesworldLightspeed, and The Paris Review.
+Mainstream authors we enjoy include: Robin Sloan, Cory Doctorow, Haruki Murakami, Kurt Vonnegut, Tamsyn Muir, Ray Nayler, Martha Wells, Corey J. White, and fiction from McSweeney’s Quarterly ConcernUncanny MagazineThe New YorkerFlash Fiction OnlineGigaNotoSaurusZoetrope: All-StoryClarkesworldLightspeed, and The Paris Review.

 Serialized works are welcome.

-Reoccurring column ideas are welcome.
+Recurring column ideas are welcome.